Public Engagement Award

 Recent events in the media (Cambridge Analytica’s use of Facebook users’ information) may have had an influence on the public’s views on use of data in general which may impact routine data use for research.
-We will work with members of the public to produce materials for researchers to use to increase public understanding of and engagement in research that uses routine data.
-The materials will include an animation developed using public workshops and key messages found to be important for researchers to include when talking to the public about routine data.
-The animation will be published online and we will engage with relevant stakeholders to publicise and host the animation.
+The project worked with members of the public to produce materials for researchers to use to increase public understanding and engagement in research that uses routine data.

 Principal Investigator: Antonio Pardinas